haiiro-shimeji/gmap/README.txt

 To do
 -----

+- Significantly upgrade the macro creator
+- The documentation (both in the code and this file) needs to be significantly improved.
+- Import .plt file
 - create interface to geocoding for address or postal code to Long, Lat conversion.
 Preferably on the client side of the javascript gmapmacro page.